dddogaaa/cHowToProgram-Pierson/README.md

-# cHowToProgram-Pierson
-This repository includes figures and exercises in C How to Program 8th Edition.
+This repository includes figures and exercises in C How to Program 8th Edition by Pierson